A bivariant Yoneda lemma and $(\infty,2)$-categories of correspondences: Bivariance

 \subsection{Bivariant Yoneda lemma}

 In this section we combine our previous efforts to achieve what was promised in the title of this paper: a bivariant Yoneda embedding, an associated notion of \emph{representable} bivariant functor, and a Yoneda lemma analogous to the extended Yoneda lemma of \S\ref{CAT_EVAL_YON}.
+From hereon in, marked categories and bivariant functors are assumed to have base change unless otherwise indicated.

 \begin{para}[Spans] Denote by $\Lambda$ the \emph{walking span}, which is the free category on the picture

 considered as a marked category with $S_\Lambda=\{p\}$.
 A \emph{correspondence} or \emph{span} in $D:1\Cat^+$ is a marked functor $\Lambda\rightarrow D$, i.e.~ a diagram in $D$ of the above shape whose wrong-way map is marked.
 The 1-category of spans in $D$ is $D^\Lambda=1\Fun^+(\Lambda,D)$.
 The fibre $\Cor_D(x,y)$ of the projection $(\rm{pr}_0,\rm{pr}_1):D^\Lambda\rightarrow D\times D$ over $(x,y):D^2$ is called the \emph{category of spans from $x$ to $y$}.
 We will sometimes abbreviate the data of a span in $D$ by $(p,q)$. \end{para}